 In a double-blind placebo-controlled study of the use of phenobarbital for prevention of recurrent febrile seizures, adherence was not as good as hoped.
 The Kaplan-Meier curves for remaining free from seizures were not statistically significantly different from each other, contrary to expectation.
 The authors used several definitions of adherence and reanalysed the results ‘as treated’.
 The results based on one definition of adherence showed that adherent subjects in both the phenobarbital and the placebo groups had a higher risk of recurrence than those who were non-adherent.
 The results were thus conflicting and demonstrated selection bias due to attrition.

 Prospective cohort studies of dietary and lifestyle factors exhibit a “healthy participant effect”, reporting lower mortality rates among participants than among the general population.
 This suggests that people who are interested in healthy lifestyles, and therefore have more healthy behaviours, such as low smoking rates, are more likely to sign up to take part in a prospective study than those with less healthy lifestyles.
 This can also be considered a sampling bias

-A study of cigarette smoking and dementia found potential selection bias in the elderly. selection bias due to censoring by death was one explanation for the lower relative rate of of dementia in smokers with increasing age.
+A study of cigarette smoking and dementia found potential selection bias in the elderly.
+Selection bias due to censoring by death was one explanation for the lower relative rate of dementia in smokers with increasing age.

 Selection bias can have varying effects, and the magnitude of its impact and the direction of the effect is often hard to determine.
 (Odgaard-Jensen J et al.)